OpenSisma/opensisma.github.io/Documentation.md

 NOTES:

 </br>

+D1

-D1: it is free of personal data according to article 6 of the regulation 2016/679, in which processing is described as lawful:</br>
+The dataset is free of personal data according to the Article 6 of the Regulation 2016/679, in which processing is described as lawful when:</br>

 (c) processing is necessary for compliance with a legal obligation to which the controller is subject;</br>

-(e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;
+(e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-D2, D3, D11, D12 : In the dataset you could find indirect personal data that could led to the identification of individuals, in particular the dataset is not free of Personal data as defined by article 9 of GDPR.
-There is no law, nor legal basis to release this personal data.
-We found references to ethnichal groups (i.e. Rom ) and data concerning health.
-For instance we found these sentences: 'Le situazioni segnalate come abbandoni e trasferimenti in uscita in corso d'anno hanno riguardato in tutto due studenti e sono state dovute a cambiamenti professionali delle famiglie (trasferimenti per motivi di lavoro o rientro nei paesi d'origine).', and 'Il tasso di dispersione del numero  degli allievi iscritti nella nostra scuola  negli ultimi tre anni scolastici e' quasi nullo:a.s.2014/15: numero complessivo degli alunni in elenco all'inizio dell'anno scolastico: 665 , tot. alunni alla fine dell'anno scolastico: 664, numero di alunni non ammessi alla classe successiva: 1 alunna disabile per fermo pedagogico,a.s.
+D2, D3, D11, D12

+In these datasets, it is possible to find indirect personal data that could lead to the identification of individuals, in particular the dataset is not free of personal data as defined by article 9 of GDPR.
+There is no law nor legal basis to release these personal data.
+We found references to ethnichal groups (i.e. Rom) and data concerning health.
+For instance, we found these sentences: '*Le situazioni segnalate come abbandoni e trasferimenti in uscita in corso d'anno hanno riguardato in tutto due studenti e sono state dovute a cambiamenti professionali delle famiglie (trasferimenti per motivi di lavoro o rientro nei paesi d'origine).*', and '*Il tasso di dispersione del numero  degli allievi iscritti nella nostra scuola  negli ultimi tre anni scolastici e' quasi nullo:a.s.2014/15: numero complessivo degli alunni in elenco all'inizio dell'anno scolastico: 665 , tot. alunni alla fine dell'anno scolastico: 664, numero di alunni non ammessi alla classe successiva: 1 alunna disabile per fermo pedagogico,a.s.
 2013/14: totale alunni all'inizio dell'a.s.: 726, totale alunni alla fine dell'a.s.:726, numero alunni non ammessi alla classe successiva: n.
 3 disabili per fermo pedagogico,a.s.
-2012/13: tot. alunni all'inizio dell'a.s.:784, tot. alunni alla fine dell'a.s.:784 , N.alunni non ammessi alla classe successiva:1 per fermo pedagogico.'; To avoid this problem we suggest them to change these references with more anonymized ones.</br>
+2012/13: tot. alunni all'inizio dell'a.s.:784, tot. alunni alla fine dell'a.s.:784 , N.alunni non ammessi alla classe successiva:1 per fermo pedagogico.*'.

+To avoid this problem, we suggest the authorities to change these references with more anonymized ones.</br>

-Furthermore in the platform of this data there is a mechanism to inform about the updating of the data but in case of only D2-D3 (31/08/2017), the last update is not congruent with the periodicity that is reported (Annual).
+Furthermore in the platform of the data there is a mechanism to inform about the update of the data but only in the case of D2-D3 (31/08/2017), the last update is not congruent with the periodicity that is reported (Annual).

+D4

-D4 : The platform of this dataset has no direct Legal Terms and Privacy regulation, along with contacts and the information about the dataset, but they are contained in the web-site of [Ufficio Scolastico Regionale dell'Emilia Romagna](http://istruzioneer.gov.it/).
-We found this information there and assumed they belonged also to our D4.
-We suggest the interested authorities to create an explicit connection between the two sites or better to create specific web-pages in the dataset's web-site for the information.</br>
+The platform of this dataset has no direct Legal Terms and Privacy regulation, along with contacts and the information about the dataset, but they are contained in the website of [Ufficio Scolastico Regionale dell'Emilia Romagna](http://istruzioneer.gov.it/).
+We found these pieces of information there and assumed they belonged also to D4.
+We suggest the interested authorities to create an explicit connection between the two websites or, better, to create specific webpages in the dataset's website for this information.</br>

-Furthermore there re problems with the platform of [Ufficio Scolastico Regionale](http://istruzioneer.gov.it/): in particular in the [web-sit](http://istruzioneer.gov.it/dati/) that redirets to the data, there is no encryption, so that the connection of thr user to the web-site is not safe.
-We found this problem particularly compelling on the [contacts](http://istruzioneer.gov.it/contatti-urp/) page, where the form requires to be filled with personal data (First NAme, Family Name, Address).
-It could led to personal data</br>
+Furthermore, there are problems with the platform of [Ufficio Scolastico Regionale](http://istruzioneer.gov.it/): in particular, in the [website](http://istruzioneer.gov.it/dati/) that redirects to the data, there is no encryption, so that the connection of the user to the website is not safe.
+We found this problem particularly compelling on the [contacts](http://istruzioneer.gov.it/contatti-urp/) page, where the form requires to be filled with personal data (First Name, Family Name, Address, etc.).

+D7

-D7 : it is free of personal data according to article 6 of the regulation 2016/679, in which processing is described as lawful:</br>
+The dataset is free of personal data according to the Article 6 of the Regulation 2016/679, in which processing is described as lawful when:</br>
 (c) processing is necessary for compliance with a legal obligation to which the controller is subject;</br>

 (e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;</br>

 In addition, the [privacy page](https://web.archive.org/web/20190621170110/https:/openricostruzione.regione.emilia-romagna.it/privacy) of that dataset doesn’t have any content.
-As this page is empty we could not find any information about privacy regulation and Legal Terms, so we suggested filling it with content, as it is a required element in the regulation 2016/679.
+As this page is empty we could not find any information about privacy regulation and Legal Terms, so we suggest to fill it with content, as it is a required element in the Regulation 2016/679.

+D8

-D8 : from this dataset platform the links that led to the privacy and legal pages are broken, we were then forced to access them from the external search engine (Google).
-Unfortunately, even when we found them we noticed that the privacy regulation's page is not complete (it stops at 'Norme Trattamento Dati').</br>
+From this dataset platform the links that led to the privacy and legal pages are broken, we were then forced to access them from an external search engine (Google).
+Unfortunately, even when we found them, we noticed that the privacy regulation's page is not complete (it stops at 'Norme Trattamento Dati').</br>

-Moreover on the dataset platform there aren't only technical cookies, because embedded youtube videos can track the users.
+Moreover, on the dataset's platform there aren't only technical cookies, because embedded YouTube videos can track the users visiting the page.

+D10

-D10 : The dataset has no license and even if there is a reference to Legge 221 of 2012, art.25 comma 11 ("11.
+The dataset has no license and even if there is a reference to Law 221 of 2012, art.25 comma 11 ("*11.
 Le informazioni di cui al comma 12, per la start-up innovativa, e 13, per l'incubatore certificato, sono rese disponibili, assicurando la massima trasparenza e accessibilità, per via telematica o su supporto informatico in formato tabellare gestibile da motori di ricerca, con possibilità di elaborazione e ripubblicazione gratuita da parte di soggetti terzi.
-Le imprese start-up innovative e gli incubatori certificati assicurano l'accesso informatico alle suddette informazioni dalla home page del proprio sito Internet."), this is not enough to justify this absence according to the [Open Knowledge Foundation](https://okfn.org/opendata/) and  to the [Codice dell’Amministrazione digitale in articolo 1, comma , lettera l-ter](https://docs.italia.it/italia/piano-triennale-ict/codice-amministrazione-digitale-docs/it/v2018-09-28/_rst/capo1_sezione1_art1.html).
+Le imprese start-up innovative e gli incubatori certificati assicurano l'accesso informatico alle suddette informazioni dalla home page del proprio sito Internet.*"), this is not enough to justify this absence, that is required by the definition of Open Data according to the [Open Knowledge Foundation](https://okfn.org/opendata/) and the [Codice dell’Amministrazione digitale in articolo 1, comma , lettera l-ter](https://docs.italia.it/italia/piano-triennale-ict/codice-amministrazione-digitale-docs/it/v2018-09-28/_rst/capo1_sezione1_art1.html).

 There is no explicit reference to an updating periodicy, nor a system to inform the users about the update.
 Even if the comma 14 of article 25 of Legge 221/2012, referring to comma 12 and 13, explicits:'